Go Tomatsu - The University of Tokyo, Department of Mechanical Engineering

 For the measurements, we successfully enabled synchronized sampling with the movement of the engine crank.
 Additionally, the software easily set the sampling rates per channel and the range of measurement.
 We conducted the test using only the PC, which simplified operation.

 Moreover, we use LabVIEW to analyze the data.
 Everything from the experiment to analysis can be conducted using LabVIEW.
 Plural programming languages are not required, thereby reducing the corresponding time.

-monitor the flow of seven kinds of gases, respectively.
 We used the data to analyze the performance of the engine, including outputs, thermal efficiency, the coefficient of change in outputs, and the characteristics of combustion, such as the timing when combustion starts and the duration of combustion, using an analysis program shown in Figure 2(b).